docsifyjs/docsify/README.md

 <h2 align="center"> Much love to all our sponsors! </h2>

 <p align="justify">
 	Support this project by donating to our <a href="https://opencollective.com/docsify#silver-sponsors" target="_blank" rel="noopener">OpenCollective</a>.
 By sponsoring this project your logo will be shown below.
-The core maintainers and contributors to this open-source project are working mostly in their free time..
+The core maintainers and contributors to this open-source project are working mostly in their free time.
 Thank you so much for your never ending support!
 </p>

 <p align="center">